 Biscom 123 review: Verdict

 Biscom 123 makes sending faxes easy, and its step-up Small Groups product expands the fax service to up to five people.
-But it's still a very basic service, with limited sending and configuration options and fewer pages for the dollar compared to rival options.
+We liked the ability to search in the Small Groups product.
+But beyond that, it's still a very basic service, with limited sending and configuration options and fewer pages for the dollar compared to rival options.